nysta12/tdde35_labbar/README.md

 # Computer Networks
-Welcome to the repository of the *Computer Networks* courses!
+Welcome to the repository of the *Large-Scale Distributed Systems and Networks* courses!

 <!---[TDDE35: Large-Scale Distributed Systems and Networks](https://www.ida.liu.se/~TDDE35/labs/)-->